amberbiology/scribl/paper/paper.md

 # Summary

-When using literature databases, researchers in systems biology need to go beyond simple keyword-based queries of biological agents (e.g., proteins, genes, compounds, receptor complexes) and processes (e.g, autophagy, cell cycle) [@krallinger_linking_2008] that return lists of articles, to extracting and visualizing relationships documented within those papers [@cary_pathway_2005; @suderman_tools_2007; @pavlopoulos_visualizing_2015].
+In systems biology research, utilizing literature databases involves more than simple keyword queries for biological agents (e.g., proteins, genes, compounds, receptor complexes) and processes (e.g, autophagy, cell cycle) [@krallinger_linking_2008], which typically only return lists of articles.
+Advanced methods are necessary for extracting and visualizing the relationships detailed within these documents [@cary_pathway_2005; @suderman_tools_2007; @pavlopoulos_visualizing_2015].
-Here we describe a system that supports the annotation of scientific articles, that represent and visualize these relationships.
+Here, we introduce a system that supports the annotation of scientific articles and represents and visualizes these relationships.
 This system, `scribl`, consists of two parts: (1) a simple syntax that can be used to curate the biological relationships described within the text of those articles, (2) a Python software API and pipeline that can